Exponential self-similar mixing by incompressible flows

-The transition from $\Gamma_2(0)$ to $\Gamma_2(1)$ is described in Figure~\ref{f:gammadue}.
-More precisely, we specify that: \begin{itemizeb} \item the small squares drawn in the third picture have sidelength $1/5$, and within each of these squares $\Gamma_2(1/4)$ agrees with one of the modified quarters of circle used in~\S\ref{s:costruzione-g}; \item it is clear that requirement~(c'') is satisfied during the entire evolution; \item the equal-area requirement~(d') is satisfied during the first step of this evolution for reasons of symmetry; \item most of $\Gamma_2$ is kept fixed by the evolution in the second step, except the part contained in the two squares on top-left corner of $\Qone$, which moves downward, and the part contained in the middle square of the right side, which evolves according to the second move in Figure~\ref{f:finesteps}; the equal-area requirement~(d') is satisfied at time $t=1/2$, and is satisfied also for the intermediate times $1/4 < t < 1/2$ provided that these two moves are suitably ``synchronized'', by a change of time for one of the two basic moves; \item in the third step we modify $\Gamma_2(1/2)$ within each square in $\Til_{1/5}$ (except the middle square on in the right side of $\Qone$) using one of the moves described in Figure~\ref{f:finesteps}; note that this step satisfies the equal-area requirement~(d') for the same reasons as the last step of the evolution of $\Gamma_1$ does. \end{itemizeb}
+\item the equal-area requirement~\ref{p:basiccurvesC.4'} is satisfied during the first step of this evolution for reasons of symmetry;

+\item most of $\Gamma_2$ is kept fixed by the evolution in the second step, except the part contained in the two squares in the top-left corner of $\Qone$, which moves downward, and the part contained in the middle square on the right side, which evolves according to the second move in Figure~\ref{f:finesteps}; the equal-area requirement~\ref{p:basiccurvesC.4'} is satisfied at time $t=1/2$, and is satisfied also for the intermediate times $1/4 < t < 1/2$, provided that these two moves are suitably synchronized by a change of time for one of the two basic moves;